MHubAI/documentation/documentation/mhubio/how_to_write_an_mhubio_module.md

 ### Defining a Vector Output

 With class prediction models, you usually have a little more information.
-Starting with the classes that the model can predict, each of which deserves its own label and description, you can generate a probability for each class, in addition to specifying the model's final decision.
+They are based on the classes that the model can predict, each of which deserves its own label and description.
+In addition, each class may have its own probability that you want to specify along with the final decision of the model (the predicted class).
 This type of vector output can be stored in a class output.
-In the following example, we define a class output for the risk category, which can be either low, medium, or high.
+In the following example, we define a class output for the risk category, which can be either low, medium or high.

 First, define a class that inherits from `ClassOutput` to describe your predicted class.
 In this example, we define a class output for a model that predicts the risk category.
-Similarly to teh value output, we specify a name, label and description (note, we use decorators from `@IO.ClassOutput` instead of `@IO.ValueOutput`).
+Similarly to a value output as introduced before, we specify a name, label and description (note, we use decorators from `@IO.ClassOutput` instead of `@IO.ValueOutput`).

 ```python
 from mhubio.core import ClassOutput